 FAA/EyeMed Vision Care, LLC.
 Attn: OON Claims P.O.
 Box 8504 Mason, OH 45040-7111

-For your convenience, a FAA/EyeMed out-of-network claim form is available at www.eyemed.com or by calling EyeMed's Customer Care Center at 1-844-714-5678.
+For your convenience, a FAA/EyeMed Out-of-Network claim form is available at my.aa.com.

 Covered Expenses and Cost-Sharing

 The vision Insurance benefit includes the following services, at the following costsharing amounts: